Privacy Policy

 This Privacy Policy explains what we do with your personal data.
 It describes how we collect, use and process your personal data, and how, in doing so, we comply with our legal obligations.
 This Privacy Policy applies to the personal data of investors, directors (or, to the extent relevant, employees, officers or similar), agents, service providers, website users, and other people whose personal data we may process.

 It is important to point out that we may amend this Privacy Policy from time to time.
 Please visit this page if you want to stay up to date, as we will post any changes here.
+This Privacy Policy replaces and supersedes any previous policies addressing the same or similar issues, whether formal or informal.
 If you are dissatisfied with any aspect of our Privacy Policy, you may have legal rights.
 We have described these in the document as well where relevant.

 How do we collect personal data?

 We collect personal data in a number of ways.
-This will usually be collected by service providers to the Company, such as the registrar or receiving agent, for example when you become a shareholder in the Company or where you provide personal data on request from us.
+This will usually be collected by service providers to BioPharma Credit plc, such as the registrar or receiving agent, for example when you become a shareholder in BioPharma Credit plc or where you provide personal data on request from us.
 We may also receive personal data when you contact us or the company secretary, registrar or administrator (or other service provider) directly by phone, email or by other means.
 Personal data may also be provided to us by service providers for the purposes of marketing to investors.

 What personal data do we collect?